Saturday, April 01, 2023

 When I first read that George Neumayr was dead I thought it was a stupid joke but then messages from various sources confirmed the news.
 It is said that he died of malaria, which seems odd to many people.
 In every photo he Tweeted from Cote d'Ivoire he was either chomping a cigar or looking like a happy tourist posing with the locals.
 He didn't appear feverish or in pain at all.
 On the other hand, he did complain of an episode of food poisoning.
 It is possible that the nausea, vomiting, and diarrhea that can come with malaria or Yellow Fever was mistaken for sickness from eating food that had been poorly cooked or kept in unsanitary conditions.
 Tap water is potable in Cote d'Ivoire but the State Department advises that you stick to bottled water and realize that the ice cubes in your drink at the restaurant or bar probably came from the tap.

-Nobody has commented on what George Neumayr's general health was like but some men, even ones who don't look robust, have the mental and physical constitution of bulls.
-It takes something catastrophic to make them drop or even admit to being sick.
-Years ago, my Uncle Junior got walking pneumonia and would have died if other relatives hadn't nagged him into seeing his doctor, who called an ambulance.
+Years ago, my Uncle Junior got walking pneumonia and would have died if other relatives hadn't nagged him into seeing his doctor, who after seeing him, called an ambulance.
 Until he was unconscious my uncle was insisting that he just had a cold and was not really sick.
 I can see Neumayr refusing to accept being sick, especially while on a business and pleasure trip until it overwhelmed him.
-Multiple people have written eloquently about the tragic loss of this much loved and admired Catholic author and reporter.
-There is passionate speculation about his enemies in various chanceries and the circumstances surrounding his death and there may never be a satisfactory answer.

 I am about to write something indelicate and if you are someone who loved the late George Neumayr you may want to stop reading now.
 It's been about three weeks since the death and there have been no indications that George was able to marry his fiancee and the body was buried in country.
 Presumably the remains are in a morgue until Neumayr's next-of-kin can fulfill all the local government requirements for release.
 There have been no reports about the conditions of morgues in Cote d'Ivoire.
 Has the body been embalmed?
 Does Cote d'Ivoire require that?
 Have tissue samples been preserved?
 The mortal remains may have deteriorated beyond the point where a proper autopsy is even possible.